UCLA Bruins football: Early history (1919–1924)

+William Spaulding era (1925–1938)

 William H. Spaulding came to UCLA from Minnesota in 1925.
 As the Bruins head coach, his overall record in 14 seasons was 72–51–8.
 During his tenure in Los Angeles, Spaulding led the Bruins to their first bowl appearance and victory, the 1938 Poi Bowl.
 Also during Spaulding's tenure, the Bruins left the SCIAC and joined the Pacific Coast Conference beginning in 1928.
 Spaulding's 72 wins rank him among the best in head coaching victories in Bruin football history.
 He retired after a successful fourteen-season tenure ended after the 1938 season.

+Edwin Horrell era (1939–1944)

 Edwin C. Horrell was promoted to head coach following Spaulding's retirement.
 His 1942 UCLA Bruins team lost to Georgia in the 1943 Rose Bowl.
 He was the first coach to lead a UCLA team to defeat rival USC.
 It was the first football victory in the UCLA–USC rivalry.
 The most notable player who played for Horrell at UCLA was Jackie Robinson, who went on to a Hall of Fame career in professional baseball.
 Horrell's 1939 team compiled a 6–0–4 and his 1941 team posted a 5–5–1 record.
 With the exception of the 1942 season, the combined record of the Bruins during Horrell's tenure outside the aforementioned seasons was 6–22–1.
-These struggles led to Horrell's firing after six seasons at the helm of UCLA football. coach Bert LaBrucherie was hired by his alma mater to replace Horrell.
+These struggles led to Horrell's firing after six seasons at the helm of UCLA football.

+Bert LaBrucherie era (1945–1949)

+Coach Bert LaBrucherie was hired by his alma mater to replace Horrell.
 LaBrucherie's overall record at UCLA was 23–16.
 In his second year as head coach, the Bruins were Pacific Coast Conference champions, but lost to Illinois in the 1947 Rose Bowl.
 LaBrucherie's Bruins only posted one losing season during his four seasons, a 3–7 1948 season in what turned out to be his final season.
 LaBrucherie accepted the position of head football coach at California Institute of Technology after the 1948 season, departing UCLA.